 He said the court's decision falls in line with recent actions by the state - including a law last year barring local ordinances that prevent fracking and other oil and natural gas activities that are potentially harmful to the environment - that erode Texas residents' rights to seek environmental and public health protections.

-"We don't have enough resources for enforcement and as a result, we have levels of pollution that endanger public health and do not comply with state and federal standards," he said. null
+"We don't have enough resources for enforcement and as a result, we have levels of pollution that endanger public health and do not comply with state and federal standards," he said.

 Texas court blocks Houston from using tougher clean-air laws